youtype/boto3_stubs_docs/mypy_boto3_sns/client.md

 ### add_permission

-Adds a statement to a topic's access control policy, granting access for the specified AWS accounts to the specified actions.
+Adds a statement to a topic's access control policy, granting access for the specified accounts to the specified actions.

 Type annotations for `boto3.client("sns").add_permission` method.